by Christopher Dow

 Sometimes, when Sydney was in her room, she’d sense Smiley come in and pause before going into the storage attic.
 During those times, the little girl spirit would either cower behind Sydney, begging for protection, or hide in Sydney’s closet.
 On one occasion, Sydney woke in the middle of the night and heard a sound like footsteps stomping on her floor, and then the bed began to shake back and forth.
 She knew who the culprit was.

 Even Mariko wasn’t completely safe in her room.
-On occasion, her bed also shook, and that continued to happen every few months for a couple of years.
+Her bed also shook on occasion, and that continued to happen every few months for a couple of years.
 One night, she was talking on the phone to a person who claimed to be psychic.
 This person lived in Upstate New York and had never been to Houston, much less to our house, yet he accurately described its interior, the arrangement and color of the rooms, and the placement of furniture.
-He even mentioned that the front door had a wreath, though it wasn’t Christmas—my wife had a decoration on the door that resembled a wreath.
+He even mentioned that the front door had a wreath, though it wasn’t Christmas.
+My wife had a decoration on the door that resembled a wreath.

 After comparing experiences, we agreed that the Captain, BD, and the little girl were ghosts confined to their respective spaces.
 Smiley, however, seems to be something else.
 I speculated that he might be a poltergeist, considering the ages of my two daughters at the time, but Smiley has proved more durable and well traveled than the average poltergeist.